Department of Diagnostic Radiology

 - Cardiovascular imaging using CT and MRI.

-- Image processing, big data and machine learning.
+- Image processing, big data, machine learning and use of artificial intelligence.

 Cardiac Magnetic Resonance (CMR):

-- Using T1 and T2 mapping for the assessment of myocardial fibrosis and myocardial oedema:
+- T1 and T2 mapping for the assessment of myocardial fibrosis and myocardial oedema:

-- This research is currently focused on three types of patients, (1) Childhood cancer survivors who were given anthracycline chemotherapy, (2) Tetralogy of Fallot patients and (3) chronic kidney disease patients.
-Correlation with other CMR measurements and other investigations is being investigated.
+- This research is currently focused on three types of patients: (1) childhood cancer survivors who were given anthracycline chemotherapy, (2) tetralogy of Fallot patients and (3) chronic kidney disease patients.

-Calcium scoring in rheumatoid arthritis patients with long term follow-up and correlation with other biomarkers and treatment effects on the progression of calcium in the coronary arteries.
+Calcium scoring in marathon runners on the progression of calcium in the coronary arteries.

 - Stroke imaging and other neurological diseases and disorders using advanced MRI techniques, with special focus on diffusion imaging.